codeenki/codeenki/README.md

-## I like to code following the principles.
+## I code with principles, not shortcuts.